 - Vitamin A: 2552IU

 Frequently Asked Questions

 What cut of meat is used for Italian beef?

 You can always choose the cut of your choice in making Portillo’s italian beef recipe.
 But as we are using a slow cooker to cook, we recommend using a tougher cut like chuck roast beef.
 Chuck can be found at the lower neck and upper shoulders of a cow.
 It’s a tough and lean cut with a slight amount of fat.
 It becomes tender and flavorful when slow-cooked in liquid.
 Alternatively, you can also use rump roast, eye of the round, top round, bottom round, or chuck shoulder.

 Can I freeze Italian beef?

-If you’re looking to cook this recipe in batches and wish to store them, you can!
+If you’re looking to cook this Italian beef in batches and wish to store them, you can!
 Place your slow-roasted beef and some bit of the beef broth in an air-tight container or a freezer bag.
 This will ensure your beef does not get freezer burn and will preserve its juices.
 This can last in the freezer for 2 to 3 months.
 To thaw, simply take them out of the freezer, then thaw in the refrigerator overnight.

-ConclusionOur copycat Portillo’s Italian beef will make the perfect picnic meal to have with friends and family!
+ConclusionOur copycat Portillo’s Italian beef recipe will make the perfect picnic meal to have with friends and family!
 You no longer have to wait in line to grab a bite of this Chicago-style Italian beef sandwich.
 Everyone will definitely be wanting seconds, so make sure you prepare enough!